-5.5 NATURALLY OCCURRING AFFORDABLE HOUSING (NOAH)
+5.6 NATURALLY OCCURRING AFFORDABLE HOUSING (NOAH)

-In Ridgefield there can be found rental housing priced at a level close to what might qualify as affordable housing.
-Because they are not deed-restricted, this "naturally occurring affordable housing"-sometimes referred to as NOAH-can not be counted toward our housing goals.
+In Ridgefield, as in many towns and cities, there can be found rental housing priced at a level close to what might qualify as affordable housing.
+However, because they are not deedrestricted, this "naturally occurring affordable housing" sometimes referred to as NOAH-can not be counted toward our housing goals.
 There are two reasons it cannot be counted:

-- I. Although the rent might qualify, there is no guarantee that the tenant would income-qualify. - 2.
-Because the rent is not limited or controlled by statute, it is subject to increase beyond affordable levels.
+I. Although the rent might qualify, there is no guarantee that the tenant would income-qualify.

+2. Because the rent is not limited or controlled by statute, it is subject to increase beyond affordable levels.